rjkviegas/skills-workshops/README.md

 - Facilitate where possible.
 That is; don't just talk, constantly ask questions of the cohort to help you demo code/processes.
 - Feel free to make mistakes and ask students to prompt you to move forward.
 - An easy way to check student confidence in a Learning Objective is to ask them to give you 'thumbs': 100% up means 'I can definitely do that', 100% down means 'no idea what that means', and somewhere in the middle is 'maybe'.
 - Keep it really tight.
 Give students enough, but a Starter is not a lecture.
+It's tempting to to off-piste and help students out with a bunch of ancillary skills they're struggling with.
+Avoid getting too deep into things that aren't the _main point_ you identified before the workshop.

 #### Main